furas/python-examples/__other__/spiral with numbers/README.md

     [[5, 4, 3],
      ['', 1, 2]]

-Maybe I will describe how it works after challange :)
+Maybe I will describe how it works after challenge :)